Mahone5/enzo/README.md

-Convert the Traversy Project into a Wisteria Quilts site.
 Creating parallel with the huckleberry repository.